jab/bidict/docs/basic-usage.rst

    >>> b
    bidict({'two': 1})

-Similarly, initializations and :func:`~bidict.bidict.update` calls that would overwrite the key of an existing value raise an exception too:
+Similarly, initializations and :meth:`~bidict.bidict.update` calls that would overwrite the key of an existing value raise an exception too: